 g.
-Update on Apprenticeship LEADERs Initiative
+Apprenticeship LEADERS Initiative

-Chief Johnson reviewed that the LEADERS initiative launched during the 2017 National Apprenticeship Week.
-It recently made its first recommendation to the Bureau: an interactive web-based map of apprenticeship stakeholders.
+Owen reviewed that the LEADERS initiative launched during the 2017 National Apprenticeship Week.
+It recently made its first recommendation to the Bureau: an interactive web-based map of stakeholders.
 The map would have multiple layers that correspond to categories of stakeholders, e.g. LEADERS members, technical colleges, workforce development boards, etc. The user would select a layer; stakeholders, their locations would appear across the map; and the user would click on a stakeholder's icon for contact information.
+Owen noted stakeholders can still apply to LEADERS.